- The congregation is inspired to renewed efforts to a life of service for the fulfillment of God's will.

 - The congregation should not leave the service, depress or negative towards the speaker or the content given.

 - The congregation should leave the service grateful, uplifted, humbled, and privileged to belong to such a great group of people.

 - The person giving the sermon should remember that judgment belong to God and not to humans.
-Even the greatest human being have too many ancestral and personal faults to permit themselves to judge others unless they have a deep personal, loving relationship with the person they are talking to, and that is not a possible situation when speaking to a group of people.
+Even the greatest of human beings have too many ancestral and personal faults to permit themselves to judge others unless they have a deep personal, loving relationship with the person they are talking to, and that is not a possible situation when speaking to a group of people.

 - If a single person, in the congregation, feels unloved and sad at the end of a service, the preacher failed to reach God’s goal for that sermon.

 Credo of a Preacher

 The goal of a sermon is as follows: